NSW Family Sunday Drives: Minnamurra Rainforest

 DESTINATION: Minnamurra Falls, Budderoo National Park

-THE DRIVE: 1 hour 51 minutes, one way
+THE DRIVE: 1 hour 50 minutes one way from Sydney

 LOCATION ON GOOGLE MAPS: https://goo.gl/maps/rdZTs